⚠ Rule Update (March 19, 2026):A federal court has vacated the FinCEN RRE Rule nationwide. Read our full breakdown of what this means for your firm →

 Under the RRE Rule, a beneficial owner is any individual who, directly or indirectly:

-For each beneficial owner, the FinCEN real estate report must include their full legal name, date of birth, residential address, and a unique identifying number (TIN, passport number, or other government-issued ID).
-Collecting this information from buyers — especially in arm's-length transactions — is often the most time-consuming part of the FinCEN real estate reporting process.
+For each beneficial owner, a FinCEN real estate report would include full legal name, date of birth, residential address, and a unique identifying number (TIN, passport number, or other government-issued ID).
+Collecting this information from buyers - especially in arm's-length transactions - is often the most time-consuming part of the workflow when reporting is required.

 Nested Entities Warning